-Whether you come to love reading at six or sixty-five, the experience of leafing thorugh a book evolves into significant and treasured part of your life.
+Whether you come to love reading at six or sixty-five, the experience of leafing through a book evolves into a significant and treasured part of your life.
 Books help you grow and expand your life, challenges your views, and helps you remember and forget.

 Got plenty of books but have a small room?
 Maybe you’d just like to add a unique conversation piece to your study?
 This DIYer found the perfect solution in the most unexpected place – the trash!

 This dingy old ladder was ready for the dump but was given a new life.
 With a book collection that needed shelving, and an unwillingness to buy a new bookshelf, this DIYer realized that transforming this ladder into a stylish bookshelf offered the perfect solution.

 What’s great about this bookshelf is that it’s light-weight and built in such a way that you could easily disassemble it to relocate.
 It doesn’t consume a lot of floor space and provides a surprising amount of storage.

 Not only do you save space, but money as well.
 Most of the materials are free and salvaged from previous projects.
 All that is needed to be bought are some brackets and the finishing materials.
 Perfect, isn’t it?